An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Experimental Analysis and Discussion

 The experimental scenario corresponds to the non-existence of a path between the start and the goal configurations.
 To establish the ground truth for plan infeasibility, for the Kinova arm scenarios, we run RRT-Connect~\cite{kuffner2000ICRA} continuously for more than 30 minutes, and for the other three scenarios, we run PRM~\cite{kavraki1996IEEE} for more than 30 minutes.
 For each experiment, we conduct 30 trials and record the following metrics: \begin{itemize} \item \textit{Iterations}: The average number of iterations required to establish motion planning infeasibility.
 Each iteration of Algorithm~\ref{algo:MPI} involves sampling at least $ns$ configurations within the C-obstacle.
 Depending on the robot's geometry and the spatial distribution of obstacles in the workspace, a single iteration may not yield sufficient samples within the C-obstacle to successfully segment $q_s$ and $q_g$ into distinct connected components.
 Consequently, multiple iterations may be necessary to certify infeasibility.

 \item \textit{Segmentation time}: The cumulative execution time of the \texttt{SegmentCB} subroutine, summed across all iterations.

 \item \textit{Total time}: The overall computational time required by Algorithm~\ref{algo:MPI} to ascertain plan infeasibility.
 This includes the segmentation time. \end{itemize} Table~\ref{tab:statistics} reports the above metrics.
-While the smallest resolution of $\C{CB}$ reported in Table~\ref{tab:statistics} for each experiment is \textit{equivalent} to their respective $C$-space and successfully identifies plan infeasibility, we also assess the computation times for higher resolutions of the C-space bitmap.
+To ensure that the chosen $\C{CB}$ is equivalent to the respective continuous $C$-spaces, we run Algorithm~\ref{alg:estimate_d} to compute $\delta^\star$.
+The resulting values of $\delta^\star$ for $S_2$ to $S_6$ are $41.79^\circ$, $15.44^\circ$, $15.25^\circ$, $23.51^\circ$, and $16.72^\circ$, respectively.
+In our experiments, however, we use finer resolutions of $10^\circ$, $7.5^\circ$, and $5^\circ$.
+Performance is evaluated across these resolutions to assess the associated computational cost.